ldelaprade/JavaCodingStyle/Rational.md

 ## Parenthesis

 Since java evolution with anonymous class, functions and lambdas, we want to promote parenthesis to be first class block delimiter citizens.
-This enable much more creative readability options, breaking the current narrowminded opinioned parenthesis style we can see all over enterprise and open source repositories.
+This enable much more creative readability options, breaking the current narrowminded parenthesis style we can see all over enterprise and open source repositories.

-We will defend a different approach which permits formats such as:
+We will promote a different approach which permits clarity first -  such as:

 ```java
 if